>> Home

 Edible Qualities

-Luscious Pear is a large tree that is commonly grown for its edible qualities.
+Luscious Pear is a large tree that is typically grown for its edible qualities.
 It produces yellow oblong pears (which are botanically known as 'pomes') with a red blush and creamy white flesh which are usually ready for picking in early fall.
 The pears have a sweet taste and a juicy texture.

 The pears are most often used in the following ways: